darshankapadiya19/Analysis_car_dataset-1/README.md

 # Analysis_car_dataset
 This repository contains analysis of car dataset (available at http://archive.ics.uci.edu/ml/datasets/Car+Evaluation) with various machine learning algorithms

-This project is made by me and https://github.com/darshankapadiya19
+This project is made by me https://github.com/darshankapadiya19 and my colleague https://github.com/yagneshmb

 We performed various algorithms on the dataset which includes:
 1. Logistic Regression